Spirituality And Mental Health

 By: Stan Popovich

-Religion and spirituality used to be completely separate from the field of mental health, due to many misconceptions about the impact that religion has on mental health.
 In recent years, views have changed to embrace religion and spirituality, as these beliefs have been shown to have a particularly substantial positive influence on mental health.

-It can be incredibly challenging to live with a mental illness, whether you experience depression, fear, anxiety, or another mental health concern.
+It can be challenging to live with a mental illness, whether you experience depression, fear, anxiety, or another mental health concern.
 Embracing religion and spirituality has helped to provide a variety of benefits when it comes to dealing with mental health concerns.
 In fact, Christianity and mental illness tend to have an inverse relationship, as those who follow Christianity often experience lower rates of mental illness.

-The Power Of Prayer
+The Power of Prayer

-Religion Helps You To Obtain Balance
+Religion Helps to Obtain Balance

-Spirituality And Religion Help To Provide Guidance
+Spirituality And Religion Provide Guidance

 Religions, like Christianity, provide tools that give individuals guidance through difficult times.
 When an individual experiences fear, anxiety, depression, or another mental illness, they may benefit from consulting the Bible for guidance.
 God and mental health go hand-in-hand, providing an overwhelmingly positive correlation.
 Those who develop a deep, meaningful relationship with God tend to have fewer mental health concerns.
 In fact, Christian mental health has been shown to have lower depression rates, as well as a reduced likelihood of substance abuse.

-Religion And Spirituality Are A Valuable Tool
+Religion And Spirituality Are a Valuable Tool

 Religion Develops Essential Skills

 Participating in a religion helps to develop a multitude of beneficial skills.
 Those who wholeheartedly embrace a religion often show enhanced skills regarding forgiveness and acceptance.
-They also tend to experience greater emotions of gratitude, hope, and love.
+They tend to experience greater emotions of gratitude, hope, and love.
 All of these emotions can combat some of the feelings consistent with mental illness.

-Social Interaction Lowers The Likelihood Of Mental Health Issues
+Social Interaction Lowers Mental Health Issues

 Social interaction is often a large contributing factor when it comes to mental health.
-Regular, positive social interaction substantially lowers the likelihood of mental health issues developing.
+Regular, positive social interaction lowers the likelihood of mental health issues developing.
 Participating in religion provides regular social interaction with a group of positive, like-minded individuals.
 It tends to promote a sense of belonging, which goes a long way toward reducing the likelihood of depression.
 Religion helps to provide structure and routine, which helps to minimize anxiety.
 Religious interaction also provides individuals with strong support networks to help you through challenges, particularly when it comes to your mental health.

 Religious Practices Provide More Resources